 What does a proofreader do?

-Working with a proofreader is your last stop in the editing process.
-To ensure your book is ready to hit the presses (or digital publisher), a proofreader will step in and double-check everything.
-They’ll make sure that your files are free from spelling mistakes, grammar errors, missing punctuation, and other issues that could spoil a reader’s enjoyment of your writing.
-The term “proof” actually refers to a step in the traditional printing process.
-Typesetters would arrange tiles onto a metal plate that would print a single page.
-Once the tiles are set, they print a copy — a proof version — that gets sent to the publisher for a final check.
-The person who makes these checks will read the proof — hence, the “proof reader.”
-A professional proofreader not only has a keen eye for detail but a systematic method for spotting every subtle writing and content error and making sure the proof is free from typographical mistakes.
-A dedicated proofreader should have the attention of a devoted reader and the sharp mind of an editor — seeing everything, missing nothing.
-But where can you find a meticulous proofreader with the skills to make sure every last piece of punctuation is in the right place?
+Working with a proofreader is the final stage of the editing process.
+To ensure your book is ready to hit the presses (or the digital publisher), a proofreader will step in and double-check everything.
+They’ll make sure that your book is free from spelling mistakes, grammatical errors, and other issues that could spoil a reader’s enjoyment of your writing.
+A professional proofreader not only has a keen eye for detail, but a tried-and-true method for spotting every minor error in your text, from missing commas to misused homophones.
+They’ll also keep your proof free from typographical and layout issues, such as the wrong typeface in one of your chapter headings, or awkwardly spaced lines within the text.
+Essentially, a proofreader should have the attention of a devoted reader and the sharp mind of an editor — seeing everything, missing nothing.
+But where can you find a meticulous proofreader to guarantee that every last piece of your book is in place?

 What is the difference between a proofreader and other types of editors?

-Line editing is a confusing term since its meaning depends on whether you are in the UK, US, or Canada.
-This difference is why we generally avoid using “line editing” in our editing services definitions.
-In the UK, “line editing” is the next (and final) step after copy editing, so it is more or less synonymous with proofreading.
-The difference is that the line edit is performed on the manuscript document, while the proofreading service is undertaken on the final document (PDF for print books).
-In the US and Canada, line editing is sometimes used to describe a mix between content and developmental editing — where the primary concern is the creative content and style.
+It depends on where you are.
+In the UK, a “line editor” does serve almost the same purpose as a proofreader.
+The only difference is that the line edit is performed on the manuscript document, while the proofread is undertaken on the formatted document just before it goes to press.
+So an author in the UK may have either a line editor look at their manuscript or a proofreader look at the final proof, but usually not both.
+In the US and Canada, however, line editing is typically used to describe a mix between content and developmental editing — in which the primary concern is the creative substance and style.
 Other times it describes a slightly more detailed version of copy editing.
-If an editor’s résumé includes “line editing,” it’s best to clarify with them directly what they mean.
+Needless to say, if an editor’s résumé includes “line editing,” it’s best to clarify with them directly what they mean.
 Fortunately, all editors on Reedsy are categorized as developmental editors, copy editors, or proofreaders, so there’s no confusion about which services they can provide.

 Do I need a proofreader if I’ve already worked with an editor?

-How can I find the right proofreader for me?
+How to find the right proofreader for you